terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    cp backend.tf.example backend.tf
    ```
 1. Update `backend.tf` with the name of your Cloud Storage bucket.
-1. Run `terraform output terraform_service_account` to get the email address of the
-   admin.
-You need this address in a later procedure.
 1. Re-run `terraform init`.
 When you're prompted, agree to copy state to
    Cloud Storage.
 1. (Optional) Run `terraform apply` to verify that state is configured